Prisoners for Peace

 - Include a return name and address on the envelope;

-- Don't expect the prisoner to reply;
+- Remember that the prisoner may not be able to reply;

 - Remember-next year it could be you ...